 There’s not much in the way of long rough so you shouldn’t be spending ages looking for balls.

 The usual bar and restaurant are available in the clubhouse and a pleasant patio area for sunny days.
 The restaurant features some wonderful oak beams.
 As already mentioned, in addition to golf you have a gym on-site.

 Unusually there is also a barbershop along with massage and various beauty treatments available.
 Physio and rehabilitation treatments are also catered for.

 Membership of the golf club is available in a variety of categories or by using flexible points.

-If I’m being honest there aren’t many holes that really stood out for me.
-At £45 for the peak time green fee I’m not sure I would be in a rush to go back although the twilight rate of £25 is much more acceptable (after 5 PM).
+If I’m being honest there aren’t many holes that really stood out for me and I wouldn’t put it down as a great course.
+At £45 for the peak time green fee I’m not sure I would be in a rush to go back although the twilight rate of £25 is much more acceptable (2023 rates).

 My insiders told me in their experience the course tended to be quite busy with four balls so you might want to pick your time carefully if you are a smaller group.

 One of my old golfing pals would have probably complained about how many times you had to walk backward to get to the next tee!

 Reviews for Dainton Park Golf Club on the internet are almost all very favorable with scores around 4/5.

 Tee times can be booked on their website or through GolfNow.